allesklar/tkh_admin_panel/README.md

 ## Usage

-In your controller's relevant methods:
+Add this to your controller's relevant methods:

     switch_to_admin_layout